Description

 Crust

-- Butter a 20×30 cm baking pan.
+- Butter a 9x13" baking pan (originally 20x30 cm.
+You can also try a 7x11, but the squares will be much thicker).
 Cut a length of parchment paper long enough to line the bottom of the pan with extra hanging over the sides.

 - Using a stand or hand mixer fitted with the whisk attachment, cream the butter and the sugar until it becomes airy, light and creamy.